 - Choose the best Azure plan for client of your application

 - Fix the broken certificate chain on a server after uploading new certificate from the provider

-- We are using version X of MsBuild on the build server so you need to know which certain C# keywords to not use to make the build pass
+- Using version X of MsBuild on the build server, know which C# keywords to not use to make the build pass

 - Change resolution of the VirtualBox VM to the higher value than your host provides